Size Utilities

 utilities.

-You can give an element a percentage-based width using the w-{fraction}
+You can also give an element a percentage-based width using the w-{fraction}

 utilities: